 Holy Trinity Greek Orthodox Cathedral

-Our wonderful team of volunteers, led by Gordon Bennett, is eager to offer hospitality to all.
+Our wonderful team of volunteers, led by George Baroudos, Matt Albean, and Tony Filis, is eager to offer hospitality to all.
 Many hours of planning and hard work seasoned with love come together to make GreekFest possible.
-This results in delicious food, delightful music, and entertainment through Greek dancing to fill the heart with joy and gladness.
+This results in amazing Greek cuisine, enjoyable music, and entertainment through Greek dancing.

-The completed Icononography in our Cathedral never ceases to amaze, and offers the opportunity to see what was unnoticed before, no matter how many times one may visit.
-All are encouraged to visit the sanctuary and enjoy a tour to learn about the depth of the living tradition of Orthodox Christian Iconography.
+The traditional Byzantine Iconography in our Cathedral captures the eye and moves the heart, and offers an opportunity to gaze upon theology in form and color, and to inspire and move each person, no matter how often one visits.
+All are encouraged to visit the sanctuary and enjoy a tour to learn about the depth of the living tradition of Orthodox Christian Iconography and Faith.

 Father Gregory Hohnholt